getting off benzodiazepines

 What are Benzos?

 Sometimes called “Benzos”, Benzodiazepines are a class of drugs with sedative and hypnotic effects that depress the central nervous system (CNS) [2].
 They have a calming (sedative) effect and are often prescribed to relieve acute anxiety.
 Because they also have a hypnotic effect, they can also be prescribed to treat sleep problems.
-Benzos are sometimes used during alcohol detoxification because they have an anticonvulsant effect.
+Benzodiazepines are sometimes used during alcohol detoxification because they have an anticonvulsant effect.

 Benzodiazepine Effects and Common Uses: